Lucas-fm1/kaprekar/README.md

 # Constant of Kaprekar

-A program witch makes the Kaprekar's rotine for a number given by the user.
+A program which makes the Kaprekar's rotine for a number given by the user.

 This number was analysed by the indian mathematician Dattatreya Ramchandra Kaprekar, or D. R. Kaprekar.
 He noticed that, if you take any 4-digit number, not all being the same (leading zeros are allowed) and obey the following process: